Is work getting you down and you feel like you just can't cope?

 Areas of coaching I deal with

-The initial half hour consultation, either by telephone or face to face is free.
+The initial half hour consultation, either by telephone, Zoom or face-to-face is free.
 Thereafter my fee is £45 per hour for face-to-face coaching.
 This also includes access by e-mail or telephone between sessions.
+I follow up every session by emailing clients a note of our discussion, and the next steps if appropriate.

 I have found, by experience, that the frequency and number of coaching sessions depends very much on the complexity of an individual's issues and needs.
 I therefore do not ask clients to pre-pay or sign up for a set number of sessions in advance.
 I simply require payment for each session on the day, and we can be flexible as to how many sessions you require and when.